Auto Routing: One Model String, Every Provider

 Auto Routing + Self-Learning

 If you have Self-Learning Routing enabled, auto routing gets smarter over time.
-The router applies per-model bias based on your historical performance data — models that consistently deliver better results for your workload get a score boost.
+The router learns which models consistently work best for your workload and tilts selection in their favor.

-After ~100 requests per model, routing decisions are personalized to your specific use case.
+After enough usage, routing decisions are personalized to your specific use case.
 No configuration required.

 When to Use Direct Mode Instead